berserkr/alienchromawave/README.md

 # alienchromawave
-Chroma Wave Style for AlienwareFX
+This theme is my initial crack at creating a Chroma Wave Style for AlienwareFX.
+It supports full color spectrum, with zero delays.